 Nevertheless, we want to do more.
 By 2025, our ambition is to achieve universal Open Access to Cochrane Reviews immediately upon publication for both new and updated reviews.

 For more information on access options to the Cochrane Library, please visit cochranelibrary.com.

 Cochrane’s work is internationally recognized as the benchmark for high-quality information about the effectiveness of health care.
 We strive to maintain our reputation for independence and credibility through the core values of transparency and research integrity which include, among other things, minimizing the effects that conflicts of interest (CoI) could have on our research and our organization.
 We do this by adhering to rigorous policies about conflicts of interest.
 Our CoI policy is a strong one, not only requiring interests to be declared, but also mandating that some conflicts will prevent people from contributing to Cochrane Reviews.

 The revised Conflict of Interest Policy for Cochrane Library Content came into effect on October 14, 2020, but at that time, many Cochrane Reviews were already underway.
-So, to apply the policy retrospectively would create an significant burden for Cochrane Review Groups and was considered to be unfair to existing author teams.
+So, to apply the policy retrospectively would have created a significant burden for Cochrane Review Groups and was considered to be unfair to existing author teams.
 Therefore the 2014 Commercial Sponsorship Policy will be applied to the reviews and updates that had started before implementation of the 2020 policy.
 We also have a Conflict of Interest Policy for Cochrane Groups, which is still valid, but will be reviewed and revised during 2020, following the launch of the revised policy for Cochrane Library content.